LC-John/Fashion-MNIST/attack_data/README.md

-The examples for black-box attack are in this directory.
+The samples for black-box attack are in this directory.

 It is a ``.pkl`` file.
 Use the package ``pickle``  of ``Python3`` to load the examples, please.

-The examples are stored in a list, whose structure is shown as below.
+The samples are stored in a list, whose structure is shown as below.

 ```
 [